-After the Rainbow Theatre closed on 24th December 1981 it was designated a Listed building, but it lay empty and unused for the next 14 years.
+Following numerous licencing violations and poor maintenance the Rainbow Theatre closed on 24th December 1981.
+It was designated a Grade II Listed building, but it lay empty and unused for the next 14 years.

 It was taken over by its new current owners, the Brazilian based United Church of the Kingdom of God (UCKG) in 1995, and they began work on restoring the building.
 The auditorium restoration was the last part of the restoration to be completed in 1999, and the theatre is now the main base for UCKG in the UK.